JonnyDvE/oop1ss23-a1-068/description/Subjects.md

-# Subject / EasySubject / HardSubject
+# Subject / EASY / HARD

-This document describes all the classes responsible for representing subjects and calculating grades: the base class `Subject` and the two derived classes `EasySubject` and `HardSubject`.
+This document describes all the classes responsible for representing subjects and calculating grades: the base class `Subject` and the two derived classes `EASY` and `HARD`.

 ## `Subject.hpp` / `Subject.cpp`